 When submitting pay recommendations for staff, do the awards strictly need to be within the staff member’s grade or is there the option for them to proceed to another grade/the next grade?

 The awards must be within grades.
 You can look at the internal benchmarking data on the Power BI dashboards to see where staff sit within the range of their grade.
-If the staff member is already at the top of their grade and would be better placed in a higher grade, this would need to be considered under the Promotions process.
+If the staff member is already at the top of their grade and would be better placed in a higher grade, this would need to be considered under the Promotions process or the Establishment Review process.
 You can speak to the Strategic HR team for your area for further guidance on this.

 What is the process for those at the top of their automatic increments who request an increment into the 'discretionary' increment range?